 - Database Administrator

 As you might expect, your studies for project management involve lots of leadership and communication chops, so study up on team motivation.
 Learn how to empathize with others to become a better boss, and develop your critical thinking.
-Brush up on cost control, risk management, scheduling, and negotiation, too.
-And get good at contract management, which is a vital skill for successful PMs.
+In addition, brush up on cost control, risk management, scheduling, and negotiation, too.
+Lastly, familiarize yourself with contract management, which is a vital skill for successful PMs.

-There are lots of careers in technology that suit ENTJs, but one of the common threads in most preferred ENTJ professions is the presence of heavy organizational and analytical tasks.
+There are lots of careers in technology that suit ENTJs.
+One of the common threads found in most preferred ENTJ professions is the presence of heavy organizational and analytical tasks.
 That makes you ideally suited for work as a data scientist.
 Data scientists work with information and analyze it in as close to real-time as possible to guide company policies, products, and customer relationships.
 Data scientists bring home $118K a year on average.

 Your work in data science requires you to have strong math and statistics abilities, so study up on both.
-Pick up a few languages, including Python and R. Learn data extraction and loading along with data exploration and wrangling, too.
-And, get well versed in machine learning, deep learning, and data visualization.
+Pick up a few languages, including Python and R. Additionally, you should learn data extraction and loading along with data exploration and wrangling, too.
+Also, get well versed in machine learning, deep learning, and data visualization.
 A little effort on your part is all it takes to land you a high-paying gig as a data scientist.

 Every tech shop has developers, engineers, and other essential workers.
 Systems analysts work with the client and the shop to build viable projects and see them through from start to finish.
 ENTJs love systems analysis work, which requires you to use analysis, technical knowhow, team motivation skills, and long-range planning.
 Systems analysts bring home about $88K a year.

 Many of the most important systems analysis skills fall under the “soft skills” umbrella.
 That makes sense, as you communicate with both clients and team members and serve as a conduit between the two worlds.
 Practice your writing to ensure that you get your point across whenever necessary.
-And develop technical chops like knowledge of network systems, servers, and popular coding languages.
+Additionally, develop technical skills like knowledge of network systems, servers, and popular coding languages.

 In today’s business world, data is the name of the game.
 Companies store vast amounts of information, and successful companies have platforms that allow them to access that data quickly and efficiently.
-Database administrators ride herd over the information and design and maintain the architecture needed to keep it organized and available, which is a perfect environment for many ENTJs.
-Database admins earn $90K a year on average.
+Database administrators ride herd over the information and design and maintain the architecture needed to keep it organized and available.
+This is a perfect environment for many ENTJs.
+What’s more, database admins earn $90K a year on average.

 Learn about data modeling and database design to compete in this field.
 Pick up training on backups, schema creation, SQL, Oracle, and capacity planning, too.
-Develop your database management skills, and become familiar with network operations—you rely on the network to keep your database up and accessible.
+On top of that, develop your database management skills, and become familiar with network operations.
+You rely on the network to keep your database up and accessible.
 Data security is crucial, so spend some time learning about security best practices.

-So that’s the whole deal, folks.
 The tech world is wide open for people with ENTJ personality types, but they’re suited for some positions more than others.
-Our guide to ENTJ jobs in tech shows you which fields work for this personality and helps you find out what training you should get to qualify for the work.
+Our guide to jobs for ENTJ personalities in tech shows you which fields work for this personality and helps you find out what training you should get to qualify for the work.